LLNL/rubik/docs/tutorial.rst

 The Basics
 ----------
-Rubik is based on the idea of creating hierarchical groups within *n*-dimensional cartesian spaces using orthogonal recursive bisection.
+Rubik is based on the idea of creating hierarchical groups within recursively partitioned *n*-dimensional cartesian spaces.

 Creating a Mapfile
 ------------------